1. Warren Hastings was the first ___________.

 Explanation: Pundits interpreted Hindu law, and qazis interpreted Muslim law.

-37. In 1781, Hastings reformed his judicial system to:
+37. In 1781, Hastings reformed his judicial system to___________.

 A) Transfer revenue collection back to zamindars